b-it-bots/mas_execution_manager/README.md

 ## Launch file parameters

-The following parameters may be passed when launching the execution manager (all of them in the global namespace):
+The following parameters may be passed when launching the execution manager:
 * ``sm_config_file``: An absolute path of a state machine definition file
 * ``parent_sm_config_file``: An absolute path of a parent state machine definition file (optional; if there is no parent definition file, it is best to delete this parameter in order to avoid undesired parent-children state machine relationships)
 * ``save_sm_state``: Specifies whether the current state of the state machine should be saved for the purpose of later recovery (default False)
 * ``recover_sm``: Specifies whether a state machine should continue the execution from the last saved state (default False)
-* ``store_knowledge``: Only used by the scenario state base class.
-Specifies whether we want to store any knowledge during execution; if we do, a `mongodb_store.message_store.MessageStoreProxy` and `/kcl_rosplan/get_current_knowledge` clients are created (default False)

 ## State machine configuration file syntax